-Paul Luvera discusses a tough issue for Plaintiff’s lawyers: do you clue the jury in during your opening statement as to how much you are going to ask for in closing?
+Paul Luvera discusses a tough issue for Plaintiff’s lawyers: do you clue the jury in during your opening statement how much you will ask for in closing?
 I struggle with this and often opt for a middle ground.
-I lay out the foundation of what I’m going to ask for: medical bills, wages, and the formula I think is appropriate (x per day for the rest of her life).
-This way, I’m getting them used to the idea without having to spit out a number without any evidence.
+I lay out the foundation of what I will ask for: medical bills, wages, and the formula I think is appropriate (x per day for the rest of her life).
+This way, I’m getting them used to the idea without having to spit out a number with no evidence.

-One of the issues in this post – raising the damage amount in voir dire – is not of much interest to Maryland personal injury lawyers because our voir dire is so ridiculously limited.
+One issue in this post – raising the damage amount in voir dire – is not of much interest to Maryland personal injury lawyers because our voir dire is so ridiculously limited.

-I’m sorry the link back to this blog is broken for some reason.
+I’m sorry the link back to this blog is broken.